lizadaly/utopia-novels/books/arqtiq/book.md

 fly, disappearing in the distance.

 The victorious artillery, the whales, blow themselves, weariedly.
-We go closer to them—-too close—-as they are a warrior band.
+We go closer to them—too close—as they are a warrior band.
 A big general opens his mouth towards us, disconcerting to our stomachs; we beat a hasty retreat to a safe distance, where we watch